-Military plane that crashed, killing 15 Marines, sailor was bound for Calif.
+Military plane that crashed, killing 15 Marines, sailor was bound for El Centro

 Federal Aviation Administration officials contacted the Marines when the aircraft disappeared from air traffic control radar over Mississippi, officials said.

-The cause of the crash wasn't immediately known, the Marines said.
-The plane went down just off US 82, about 85 miles north of Jackson, with debris found on both sides of the highway, CNN affiliate WDBD reported.
+-- The aircraft belonged to a Marine Forces Reserve refueling and transport squadron based at Stewart Air National Guard Base in Newburgh, New York.

-The flight originated from Marine Corps Air Station Cherry Point in eastern North Carolina, the Marines said.
-The service hasn't commented on the crew's mission, the itinerary or the destination.
+-- The flight originated from Marine Corps Air Station Cherry Point in eastern North Carolina.

+-- The flight was taking personnel and equipment to California's Naval Air Facility El Centro, about 100 miles east of San Diego.

+Aranda said he didn't know how many of the 16 service members were active duty, how many were reservists, or how many were members of the squadron.
+Reserve squadrons have both active-duty members and reservists, he said.

+Because the plane was carrying small-arms ammunition and personal weapons, an explosive ordnance disposal team was at the crash site, military officials said.

+"Out of precaution, we just wanted to make sure people do not approach ... just out of general safety," Aranda said.

+Flames and dark smoke rose from part of the wreckage in a field off the highway, video from WDBD on Monday showed.

 CNN affiliates WDBD and WHBQ, citing officials they didn't name, reported the plane had stopped in Memphis, Tennessee.

-"While the details of the incident are being investigated, our focus remains on providing the necessary resources and support to the family and friends of these service members as they go through this extremely difficult time," the Marines said in a news release.

-Flames and dark smoke rose from part of the wreckage in a field off the highway, video from WDBD showed.
+Aranda did not confirm that, saying he didn't know details about the aircraft's flight plan.

 'Heartbreaking'

-President Donald Trump called the crash "heartbreaking" on Twitter.
+President Donald Trump called the crash "heartbreaking."

+"Melania and I send our deepest condolences to all!" the President tweeted.

+The Marines' commandant expressed his "deepest condolences to the families of those killed in the aircraft mishap yesterday afternoon in Mississippi."

 Interior Secretary Ryan Zinke, who had long service as a Navy SEAL, was among officials posting condolences on social media.
 "Please join me in praying for or sending good thoughts to the families and unit of the Marines we lost tonight in the C 130 crash," Zinke wrote on Twitter.